Rules covering taking bikes on trains are laid out at National Rail and A to B Magazine.

 The following ferries carry bikes for free:

-Ferry services between Gourock and Dunoon, Wemyss Bay and Rothesay, Largs and Cumbrae, Ardrossan and Brodick, and other west coast destinations are shown on the Caledonian MacBrayne website.
+For ferry services between Gourock and Dunoon see Argyll Ferries.
+For ferries between Wemyss Bay and Rothesay, Largs and Cumbrae, Ardrossan and Brodick, and other west coast destinations see the Caledonian MacBrayne website.

 Times of buses to and from Wheelcraft at Clachan of Campsie are found in these timetables (these services do not convey cycles, but are useful for getting to and from Wheelcraft to collect wheels).
 Wheelcraft is located adjacent to the bus terminus.